Philio/GoMySQL/README.markdown

 License
 -------

+GoMySQL 0.3 is governed by a BSD-style license that can be found in the LICENSE file.

-GoMySQL is licensed under a Creative Commons Attribution-Share Alike 2.0 UK: England & Wales License.
+GoMySQL 0.1.x and 0.2.x is licensed under a Creative Commons Attribution-Share Alike 2.0 UK: England & Wales License.

 Compatibility